 Disclosure: Some of the links below are affiliate links, meaning that at no additional cost, I will earn a commission if you click through and make a purchase.

-Best Sugar Substitute For Sugar-Free Pumpkin Bread
+Best Sugar Substitute For This Recipe

 As far as sweeteners are concerned, I recommend the use of Lakanto's granulated sugar substitute; it's their erythritol and monk fruit sweetener that is as close to sugar as it gets.